 Video and Video Creation Help Page

-This page will provide staff with resources to create videos and media to use to help deliver instruction.
+This page provides staff with resources to create videos and media to use to help deliver instruction.

 PowerPoint provides the option to record yourself going through your slides.
 PowerPoint will remember your timing and transitions.
 You can export your recording as a video file to share with students.